 Properly storing your suede boots is key

 As with all boots, it’s important to store suede boots in a clean place.
-However, suede needs support between wearings to remain looking great.
-You can use shoe inserts or purchase a product like Boot Butler which will cradle your boots from the inside and help maintain their overall shape and condition, while keeping them nice and organized.
+However, suede needs support between wearings to remain to look great.
+You can use shoe inserts or purchase a product like Boot Butler which will cradle your boots from the inside and help maintain their overall shape and condition while keeping them nice and organized.

 The sweat from your feet can also dampen your boots on the inside.
 If you leave them upright, with the tops flopped over, or flat on their sides, it means that air can’t circulate through the boots.
 This can lead to the growth of mold, mildew, and the development of bad odors.
 Boot Butler prevents this from happening by ensuring that your boots air out properly when you’re not wearing them.
 You’ve got fantastic suede boots.
 Are you going to keep them that way?
 With a little bit of organization, a few special tools, and a bit of care, you certainly can.